 A new mattress is an important purchase and deserves some thought beforehand.
-Not only is a quality mattress fairly expensive -- on average, around $1,000 for a traditional spring mattress and over $1200 for memory foam – but it also plays a very important role in your life not only during nighttime sleeping hours, but even while you’re awake.
-After all, a supportive, comfortable mattress promotes a good night’s sleep, which in turn helps you function better during the day both mentally and physically, and also wards off many chronic heath ailments.
+A quality mattress fairly expensive—on average, around $1,000 for a traditional spring mattress and more than $1200 for memory foam.
+And a mattress also plays a very important role in your life, not only during nighttime sleeping hours, but even while you’re awake.
+After all, a supportive, comfortable mattress promotes a good night’s sleep, which in turn helps you function better during the day and avoid many chronic heath ailments.
 So if you’re in the market for a new mattress, it helps to be armed with knowledge before heading off to the local mattress store or clicking the “Buy now” button online.

 If you are planning on buying a mattress online, you should still go to a brick and mortar shop and give the model you’re considering an in-person audition.

-Even though you tried the mattress in the store, the real test comes after an entire night – or more—spent sleeping on it.
+Even though you tried the mattress in the store, the real test comes after an entire night—or week, or month—spent sleeping on it.
 That’s why most mattress dealers give a “comfort trial” period.
 Usually around 30 days, this is a window wherein you can return the mattress if it doesn’t end up being as comfortable as you’d hoped.
-Be aware: many stores charge a restock fee if you exercise this option, however.
+Be aware: Many stores charge a restock fee if you exercise this option.
 Still, a trial period is crucial, especially if you are buying the mattress online.

 The mattress industry does not have a standardized measurement of mattress firmness.
 This means one manufacturer’s “firm” could be another maker’s “extra firm.”
 So use these descriptive terms as a guideline, not an absolute.
 This is another reason why it’s so important to actually try a mattress before you buy.